Veeam Backup & Replication has the following limitations for cloud repository usage:

 - Veeam Cloud Connect does not support transaction log backup.
 You cannot enable transaction log backup options in the properties of a backup job targeted at the cloud repository.

-- Instant VM Recovery, multi-OS file-level restore and restore to Microsoft Azure from backups in the cloud repository are not supported.
+- Instant VM Recovery, multi-OS file-level restore, restore to Microsoft Azure and restore to Amazon EC2 from backups in the cloud repository are not supported.

 Tenants can manually copy backup files to and from the cloud repository using the Files view in the Veeam Backup & Replication console.
 Scheduled file copy jobs are not supported.

 - The SP cannot expose a scale-out backup repository as a cloud repository if unlimited number of concurrent tasks is specified for at least one extent added to this scale-out backup repository.